solidify/azure-devops-backup-tool-docs/readme.md

 - **config-templates**
   - Template **custom configuration files** for each component.
   - Use these templates as a reference or starting point for creating your own custom configuration files.

-### Documents

-- **backup.md**
-  - A beginner-friendly guide for backing up your Azure DevOps (ADO) organization or project for the first time.
-- **restore.md**
-  - Detailed procedure for restoring your Azure DevOps organization or project using **Azure DevOps Pipelines**.
-- **custom-configs.md**
-  - A guide on how to use custom configuration files in order to extend the functioality of Azure DevOps Backup Tool on a per-component basis.

 ## Getting Started